Japan Reports Record COVID-19 Cases for Mon.

 The daily tally rose 2.1-fold from a week before, but it stood below 50,000 for the first time in three days.

 The number of severely ill COVID-19 patients rose by nine from Sunday to 439.
-Seventeen new deaths were reported.
+Eighteen new deaths were reported.

 In Tokyo alone, 8,503 new infection cases were confirmed, up 2.3-fold from a week before, according to the metropolitan government.